MystenLabs/sui/doc/move.md

 Test result: OK.
 Total tests: 0; passed: 0; failed: 0
 ```

-Let us the write a simple test function and insert it into the M1.move
+Let us write a simple test function and insert it into the M1.move
 file:

 ``` rust